philiptn/mkv-auto/README.md

    `Path: /config/send-to-mkv-auto.sh`
 6. Hit `Test` and then `Save` to save the custom script integration.

 Any imported movies should now be grabbed by MKV-Auto, processed and then moved back to movies folder.
 If the movie name folder decided by MKV-Auto is different from the original, this will be updated automatically in Radarr using the API.

+To process existing movies, simply delete them in Radarr (without deleting files) and re-import them.

 #### Sonarr